jupytercon/jupytercon2025-developingextensions/04-materials/01-exploring-extensions.md

 :::

+## What is JupyterLab?

+It's not just an interface for working with Notebooks.
+The Jupyter Notebook interface has been around since _blank_, and in the mid-2010s, JupyterLab was introduced to provide a more comprehensive environment, like an operating system, for interactive computation.

 ## [The JupyterLab interface](https://jupyterlab.readthedocs.io/en/latest/user/interface.html)

 [![The JupyterLab interface, including the "menu bar", "main area", "status bar", "left side panel", and "right side panel"](../assets/images/jupyterlab-interface.png)](../assets/images/jupyterlab-interface.png)